It is a calcium channel blocker medication used most often to treat high blood pressure, angina, and Raynaud’s phenomenon.

 Short-acting Nifedipine capsules take effect as soon as the medication is absorbed and then attenuated; These capsules should be taken three times a day.

 Long-acting Nifedipine tablets and capsules release the medication constantly during the day and can be taken once or twice a day.

-These forms of Nifedipine can be described as controlled release, slow release, prolonged release, modified release or sustained release.
+Nifedipine forms can be controlled release, slow-release, prolonged-release, modified release, or sustained release.

 What brand-name drugs contain Nifedipine?

 Nifedipine is a generic medicine.
 It is also available under several brands, including the following:

 - Corten SR.

 - Contacts XL.